-Investors hope OfficeMax (NYS: OMX) will top analyst estimates once again after beating predictions by $0.07 in the previous quarter.
-The company will unveil its latest earnings on Thursday.
-OfficeMax provides office supplies and paper, print, and document services, technology products, and furniture to businesses, government offices, and consumers.
+OfficeMax (NYS: OMX) beat estimates by $0.01 last quarter and investors are hoping it can beat them again.
+The company will unveil its latest earnings on Thursday, Feb.
+23. OfficeMax provides office supplies; paper, print, and document services; technology products; and furniture to businesses, government offices, and consumers.

 What analysts say:

-Buy, sell, or hold?: Analysts are bullish on OfficeMax as four analysts rate it as a buy and only one analyst rates it as a sell.
-Analysts don't like OfficeMax as much as competitor Stamps.com overall.
-While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.
+Buy, sell, or hold?: Analysts think investors should stand pat on OfficeMax with five out of nine analysts rating it hold.
+Although analysts still rate the stock a hold, they are a bit more wary about it compared to three months ago.

 Revenue forecasts: On average, analysts predict $1.8 billion in revenue this quarter.
-That would represent a decline of 0.6% from the year-ago quarter.
+That would represent a rise of 1.7% from the year-ago quarter.

 What our community says:

-The majority of CAPS All-Stars see OMX as a good bet, with 60% granting it an outperform rating.
-The majority of the Fools are in agreement with the All-Stars as 58.9% give it an outperform rating.
-Fools are keen on OfficeMax and haven't been shy with their opinions lately, logging 126 posts in the past 30 days.
+Most CAPS All-Stars (63.3%) are assigning OfficeMax an outperform rating.
+The majority of the Fools agree with the All-Stars, with 58.4% giving it an outperform rating.
 OfficeMax's bearish CAPS rating of one out of five stars falls short of the Fool community sentiment.

 Revenue has fallen for the past three quarters.

-One final thing: If you want to keep tabs on OfficeMax movements, and for more analysis on the company, make sure you add it to your watchlist.
+One final thing: If you want to keep tabs on OfficeMax's movements, and for more analysis on the company, make sure you add it to your Watchlist.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.